anushadatar/warmup_project/README.md

 ### Problem Description
 The robot should visualize and drive parallel to the closest wall.
 ### Strategy and Solution
 I leveraged laser scan data to find and track the nearest wall, and I used odometry data to track the position of the robot so that I could accurately place a marker at the location of the wall.
-After checking both sides of the robot's scanning window (`self.window`), I store any point that falls within double the following dsitance `2*self.follow_distance` in an array of scanned points (`self.scan_view`) that I arrange such that the range of angles stored are from `[-self.window, self.window]`.
+After checking both sides of the robot's scanning window (`window`), I store any point that falls within double the following dsitance `2*follow_distance` in an array of scanned points (`scan_view`) that I arrange such that the range of angles stored are from `[-window, window]`.
-After ensuring that there is a wall visible, I sort `self.scan_ranges` by value so that I can find the point on the wall that is closest to the robot.
+After ensuring that there is a wall visible, I sort `scan_ranges` by value so that I can find the point on the wall that is closest to the robot.
 I then calculate the difference between the robot's following distance and this closest point to find the error for a proportional controller to adjust the steering angle of the robot.
 I also visualized the scanned values as a marker for visualization and debugging.
-The diagram below shows the relationship between the scanning window, the `self.scan_view` array, and the calculated error.
+The diagram below shows the relationship between the scanning window, the `scan_view` array, and the calculated error.

 ![Wall Follower Diagram](https://github.com/anushadatar/warmup_project/blob/master/report_visuals/wall_follow.jpg "Wall Follower Diagrams")